 Offender Mentor Certification Program

-The Offender Mentor Certification Program (OMCP) trains and certifies long-term inmates to assist as mentors in CDCR’s substance use disorder treatment programs.
+The Offender Mentor Certification Program (OMCP) trains and certifies long-term offenders to assist as mentors in CDCR’s substance use disorder treatment programs.

 More DRP Videos:

-- The Offender Journey: This easy-to-understand short animation will step you through the inmate rehabilitation process.
+- The Offender Journey: This easy-to-understand short animation will step you through the offender rehabilitation process.

-- The Importance of Community Reentry Programs: Learn more about the programs and services available to help inmates reintegrate successfully into society upon release.
+- The Importance of Community Reentry Programs: Learn more about the programs and services available to help offenders reintegrate successfully into society upon release.

-- CDCR Needs Assessment: CDCR’s COMPAS risk-needs assessment determines inmates’ criminogenic needs, and helps place them into the right program at the right time.
+- CDCR Needs Assessment: CDCR’s COMPAS risk-needs assessment determines offenders’ criminogenic needs, and helps place them into the right program at the right time.

 - What Works in Reducing Recidivism: Noted correctional program expert Ed Latessa from the University of Cincinnati provides insight on what works and what does not work in reducing recidivism.